ethereum/portal-network-specs/block-header-gossip.md

 1. Repeat of DiscV5 since every client is expected to store the block header info anyway.
 Extra overhead

 ### Distance function
-The distance function (if required if we opt for Idea no.2) will have the same definition as DiscV5
+The distance function (will be required if we opt for Idea no.2) will have the same definition as in DiscV5

 `distance(n₁, n₂) = n₁ XOR n₂`